ggonnella/textformats/README.md

 used to represent decoded values both for Nim code and for passing the values through the API to functions written in other languages; however, JsonNode does not have a representation for unsigned integers)

+## Acknowledgements
+This software has been originally created in context of the DFG project GO 3192/1-1 “Automated characterization of microbial genomes and metagenomes by collection and verification of association rules”.
+The funders had no role in study design, data collection and analysis.